bnb-chain/greenfield-whitepaper/part3.md

    block that contains the challenge, data challenge information, and the challenge result.

-5. The validators keep collecting the data challenge votes.
+5. The validators keep collecting the data availability challenge votes.

 6. Once there are more than 2/3 validators that have reached an agreement, called "attestment".
 Each validator can aggregate the signatures, assemble